zeldaret/mm/CONTRIBUTING.md

 Useful Links
 ------------

+- [Discord](https://discord.zelda64.dev/) - Primary discussion platform.
+- [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) - We use this to track decompilation progress, not GitHub Issues.

+- [Installation guide](https://github.com/zeldaret/mm/blob/master/README.md#installation) - Instructions for getting this repository set up and built on your machine.
 - [Zelda 64 Reverse Engineering Website](https://zelda64.dev/) - Our homepage, with links to other resources.
-- [Installation guide](https://github.com/zeldaret/mm/wiki/Installation) - Instructions for getting this repository set up and built on your machine.
 - [Introduction to OOT decomp](https://github.com/zeldaret/oot/blob/master/docs/tutorial/contents.md) - A very detailed tutorial on how to get started with decomp.
 For OOT, but largely applicable to MM as well.

-- [Discord](https://discord.zelda64.dev/) - Primary discussion platform.
-- [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) - We use this to track decompilation progress, not GitHub Issues.
+- The `#resources` channel on the Discord contains many more links

 Getting Started
 ---------------